Virtualization-projects/rancher-labs-wiki/Rancher-2.x-Development-Overview.md

 ## Handling requests with validators, formatters, and stores
 ![](https://user-images.githubusercontent.com/19376037/63188494-63f00a80-c016-11e9-97db-f65f4e3fc628.png)
 Validators, formatters, and stores are used to handle requests.
 By using these three components, we can return errors, transform a request, and redact information from a response.
+Data passes through these components in the order shown aboves: first the validator, then the store, and finally the formatter.

 ### Validators